kumahq/kuma-website/app/_src/policies/traffic-metrics.md

         tls:
           mode: delegatedTLS
 ```
 In addition to the `Mesh` configuration, `kuma-sidecar` requires a provided certificate and key for its operation.
-When the certificate and key are available within the container, `kuma-sidecar` needs the paths to these files to be provided as the following environment variables:
+When the certificate and key are available within the container, `kuma-sidecar` needs the paths to provided files as the following environment variables:

 * KUMA_DATAPLANE_RUNTIME_METRICS_CERT_PATH
 * KUMA_DATAPLANE_RUNTIME_METRICS_KEY_PATH